yinzhenfei/yinzhenfei.github.io/_pages/about.md

 - *2024.07*: I co-organized the ICML 2024 workshop on [Trustworthy Multi-modal Foundation Models and AI Agents (TiFA)](https://icml-mfm-eai.github.io/).
 - *2024.05*: I co-hosted the [EgoPlan](https://chenyi99.github.io/ego_plan_challenge/) Challenge to evaluate embodied agents' complex planning capabilities.
 - *2023.11*: Excited to release [LAMM](https://openlamm.github.io/), a comprehensive framework for VLM training, evaluation, and applications in embodied agents.
-- *2021.11*: Excited to release [Intern](https://github.com/OpenGVLab), a series of multi-modal foundation models focusing on vision.
+- *2021.11*: Excited to release [Intern](https://github.com/OpenGVLab), a series of multi-modal foundation models focusing on visual representation learning.
 - *2020.07*: Achieved Rank 4 of 2265 in Meta's [DFDC](https://www.kaggle.com/competitions/deepfake-detection-challenge) competition, which focused on identifying videos with facial or voice manipulations.
 Our [solution](https://github.com/yinzhenfei/RobustForensics) is open-sourced.
 - *2018.05*: As a student coach, I led a team to the ACM-ICPC World Finals, achieving 31st place.